 The biggest hurdle in obtaining a custody, visitation and child support order is filing the correct forms with the court.
-At A People’s Choice, we can help you draft the legal documents you need to get a new order or, alternatively, change an existing visitation and child support order.
-A parent may need to modify an existing order in the event the other parent is not following a court-ordered visitation schedule or makes more money than initially reported.
+At A People’s Choice, we can help you draft the legal documents you need to get a new order or change an existing visitation and child support order.
+A parent may need to modify a current order in the event the other parent is not following a court-ordered visitation schedule or makes more money than initially reported.

 When child custody is at issue, the court will almost always order mandatory mediation before the hearing.
 At mediation, the parents can enter into a written agreement if they can agree on all issues.
 Contact us for help in completing the required forms to file with the court along with your written agreement.

 Was this article helpful?
 We would love to know your thoughts!
 If you found this article helpful, please check the LIKE button below.
 Your feedback helps us plan topics for future articles.